Vue3 - 元件與資料傳遞

 Let me explain it:

-2. When the button in the child component's template is clicked, the update-name event is emitted to the parent component using $emit.
+. - When the button in the child component's template is clicked, the

 Indeed, it is technically possible in Vue.